allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 - n2d-highcpu-8: $8.57 (~ 10% less than original price)

 We saved 10% on adjusting CPU and memory ratio.
-It results in around $12,700 of estimated saving per year (10% from $127,000 annual cost).
+It results in around $12,700 of estimated savings per year (10% of $127,000 annual cost).

 <table>
   <tr>